Lotta Faust: Vaudeville

 Faust's vaudeville career began at the Casino Theatre with the introduction of a unique cake walk.
-She teamed with Frank Bernard for this dance in April 1900.
-In August 1908 she appeared at the Casino Theatre.
-During an interview she admitted to being unaware of the Biblical story of Salome.
-Her rendition of the Salome dance came from what she was told regarding the Wilde play.
+She teamed with Frank Bernard for this act in April 1900.
+In August 1908, she appeared at the same venue performing a Salome interpretive dance, which received widespread positive and negative attention.
+She claimed to experience both the horror and fascination during her performances.